Randomized Hamiltonian Monte Carlo as Scaling Limit of the Bouncy Particle Sampler and Dimension-Free Convergence Rates: Introduction

 The approach in \cite{dolbeault2015hypocoercivity} and \cite{andrieu2018hypercoercivity} is quite distinct to ours.
-In particular \cite{andrieu2018hypercoercivity} also obtain dimension-free bounds for RHMC under similar assumptions; their explicit rates depend on various additional parameters of the problem and therefore a detailed comparison with the explicit rates in our Theorem~\ref{thm:hypoco} was not performed in \cite{andrieu2018hypercoercivity}.
+In particular \cite{andrieu2018hypercoercivity} also obtain dimension-free bounds for RHMC under similar assumptions; their explicit rates have a complex dependency on various parameters of the problem and therefore a detailed comparison with the explicit rates in our Theorem~\ref{thm:hypoco} was not performed in \cite{andrieu2018hypercoercivity}.
+In Remark \ref{rem:RHMCcomparison} we perform a comparison, and find that in the strongly convex and smooth setting, neither of these two approaches outperforms the other in all cases, sometimes the bound of \cite{andrieu2018hypercoercivity} is sharper, while in other scenarios our bound is sharper.
 Their approach is quite general but much less direct for RHMC than ours, as they rely on generic results by Dolbeault, Mouhot, and Schmeiser.
-Due to this additional layer of complexity, it does not seem possible to obtain as sharp bounds for RHMC as with our more direct approach.
+The approach in \cite{lu2020explicit} is entirely different from \cite{andrieu2018hypercoercivity} and ours, using sophisticated PDE methods to analyse the Fokker-Planck equations of the PDMP directly.
+In Remark \ref{rem:RHMCcomparison}, we include a detailed comparison with our results.
+In general, we find that the bounds in \cite{lu2020explicit} for RHMC are sharper than ours in the condition number $M/m$, but the constant of proportionality is not explicitly stated, and might be non-trivial to obtain reasonably small constants.